Skip to main content

 These parameters define the contact details for the invoicing party (sender) and the customer (recipient).
 Both parameters accept a standard dictionary.

-Standard keys generally include name, street, and city.
+Standard keys generally include name, address, and city.
 Additionally, you can use the extra key to provide arbitrary supplementary information (like phone numbers, email addresses, or commercial register numbers) styled according to your theme.

 Just like the header references, the extra field accepts either a dictionary of key-value pairs or an array of (label, value) tuples.